Jesús Cora y Lira: Family and youth

 The couple had 7 children, Jesús born as the second and the last son.
 All were brought up in fervently Catholic ambience; the eldest of the siblings José was also a Carlist and the two youngest sisters became nuns.
 The young Jesús was first educated in the neighboring Ferrol, where he frequented Colegio del Sagrado Corazón de Jesús, a local middle-class school.
 It is in the college that he met Francisco Franco, two years his junior, the acquaintance which was to last for decades to come.
-It is not known when the adolescent Cora completed his Ferrol education; he than moved to Madrid and enrolled at Universidad Central, pursuing law studies at Facultad de Derecho.
+It is not known when the adolescent Cora completed his Ferrol education; he then moved to Madrid and enrolled at Universidad Central, pursuing law studies at Facultad de Derecho.
 He graduated at unspecified year though no later than in 1910; he then followed closely in the footsteps of his father, applying to Cuerpo Jurídico of the navy and having been nominated aspirante.
 Also at unspecified time prior to the mid-1920s Jesús Cora y Lira married María do Cármen López Prieto; nothing is known about his wife except that she outlived her husband.
 It is not clear whether the couple had any children.
 None of the sources consulted explicitly claims they had no issue, though no descendants are listed on genealogical sites, when discussing whereabouts of the Cora family on the societé columns the local press has never acknowledged any children and none are mentioned among many relatives listed in Cora's obituary.